parkverdict

 Chickamauga & Chattanooga National Military Park

 The red masonry walls of Fort Pulaski still show battle damage over 150 years later.
-76EXCELLENT NPS Photo / Joel Cadoff
+76WIDE RANGE NPS Photo / Joel Cadoff

 National Monument · GA